robindirksen1/roadmap/README.md

 Now run the following:

 ```
+php artisan migrate --force
-php artisan roadmap:install
+php artisan make:filament-user
 ```

-And login with the credentials you've provided, the user you've created will automatically be admin.
+And login with the credentials you've provided.
+If you want to be admin user, change the `role` column for your user to `admin`.

 ## Deployment

-To manage your servers and sites, we recommend using [Ploi.io](https://ploi.io/?ref=) to speed up things, obviously you're free to choose however you'd like to deploy this piece of software 💙
+To manage your servers and sites, we recommend using [Ploi.io](https://ploi.io/?ref=roadmap-github) to speed up things, obviously you're free to choose however you'd like to deploy this piece of software 💙

 That being said, here's an deployment script example: